-To claim global warming stopped in 1998 overlooks one simple physical reality - the land and atmosphere are just a small fraction of the Earth's climate (albeit the part we inhabit).
+To claim global warming stopped in 1998 also overlooks a simple physical reality - the land and atmosphere are just a small fraction of the Earth's climate (albeit the part we inhabit).
 The entire planet is accumulating heat due to an energy imbalance.
 The atmosphere is warming.
 Oceans are accumulating energy.
 Land absorbs energy and ice absorbs heat to melt.
 To get the full picture on global warming, you need to view the Earth's entire heat content.
 More than 90% of global warming heat goes into warming the oceans, while less than 3% goes into increasing the atmospheric and surface air temperatures.
 Nuccitelli et al. (2012) showed that the Earth has continued to heat up since 1998.

 Next, Fawcett and Jones look for a cooling trend in the 10 years since 1998.
 They find the linear trend over 1998 to 2007 is a warming trend in all three data-sets.
 Note that HadCRUT3 displays less warming than NASA GISS and NCDC.
 This is most likely due to the fact that HadCRUT data doesn't cover parts of the Arctic where there has been strong warming in recent years.

 Cowtan & Way (2013) also evaluates global surface warming across the globe by using a statistical method known as 'kriging' andby using satellite data to fill in the gaps where there are no temperature stations.
-Their study shows that the global surface warming trend for 1997–2012 is approximatley 0.11 to 0.12°C per decade.
+Their study shows that the global surface warming trend for 1997–2015 is approximately 0.14°C per decade.

 In addition to removing the ENSO signlal, Foster and Rahmstorf (2011) used multiple linear regression to remove the effects of solar and volcanic activity from the surface and lower troposphere temperature data.
-Their results are shown in Figure 6.
+Their results are shown in the animation below.

 When removing these short-term effects, the warming trend has barely even slowed since 1998 (0.163°C per decade from 1979 through 2010, vs. 0.155°C per decade from 1998 through 2010, and 0.187°C per decade for 2000 through 2010).